 I wanted to create a fabulous place for wonderful families and, with a lot of hard work, dedication and another baby later (little Rafey came along in June 2016!)
-The Butterfly Patch opened its doors and our journey began.
-It has been the best year, we have met hundreds of families and welcomed little ones through our doors every week.
+The Butterfly Patch opened its doors and our journey began, through meticulous planning with my brother-in-law and business partner Feyaz.
+It was the best year, we met hundreds of families and welcomed little ones through our doors every week.

 This is our number one priority for your precious little ones (and mine) but we don't want to stifle learning, development, fun and exploration.
 So you'll find state of the art discreet measures as well as the love and care of our staff to keep everyone safe.

 Our most important assets will be trained to a minimum level 2 NVQ and selected for their attention to detail in love and care for your little ones.
 Each child will be assigned a key member of staff to look after their well-being.

 At The Butterfly Patch, we take pride in having a confident, competent and valued workforce that can deliver excellent services for children and families in our local area.
 We have recently introduced a mentoring programme to ensure our staff are supported in becoming valued and confident in delivering the services that meet our expectations.

 Our Mentoring is a developmental partnership in which we share knowledge, skills, information and perspective to foster the personal and professional growth of someone else.
 Our two-weekly protected meetings will allow us to collaborate, meet goals and problem solve.
 With our personalised nature of mentoring means, you can decide to learn about topics and issues most relevant to you.